 The Department of Business Administration offers five Undergraduate majors: Business Process Management, Information Systems and Information Technology, Management, Marketing and Supply Chain Management.
-All majors require completion of 27 credit hours within each major's content area.
+All majors require completion of a minimum of twenty-seven credit hours within each major's content area.

-In addition to the Business Administration Major requirements, Business Administration students must also fulfill the University's General Education requirements and the College of Business Core Courses requirements (for more detail, refer to the College of Business Undergraduate Section).
+In addition to the Business Administration majors' requirements, Business Administration students must also fulfill the Urbana-Champaign campus's General Education requirements and the College of Business's Core Courses requirements (for more detail, refer to the College of Business Undergraduate Section).

 Double Majors Within the Department of Business Administration

 Only College of Business students with a declared Business Administration major may earn a second Business Administration major.

 The Business Administration Majors:

 - Information Systems

 - Management- only one concentration can be selected: Entrepreneurship or General Management or International Business

 - Supply Chain Management

-Each Business Administration major requires 9 courses.
+Each Business Administration major requires nine courses.
 Students desiring to earn a second Business Administration major must fulfill the course requirements for both majors.

-Some Business Administration (BADM) courses will fulfill requirements of both majors, but a second Business Administration major will add 2 to 5 additional BADM courses during a student’s junior and senior years since each Business Administration major requires unique advanced coursework.
+Some Business Administration (BADM) courses will fulfill requirements of both majors, but a second Business Administration major will add two to five additional BADM courses during a student’s junior and senior years since each Business Administration major requires unique advanced coursework.